Zen-cronic/volun-mern/README.md

 # Volunteer Management App - MERN stack

-Simple web app using MERN stack
+MERN app for volunteers and events tracking

 Basic Functionalities Depending on Volunteer and Admin Role: